functionless/functionless/website/blog/2022-06-15-programmable-infrastructure.md

 }
 ```

-When calling this from within a `Cloud Function`, the `Lambda::Invoke` API dependency is detected statically (as previously described).
+When calling this from within a `Cloud Function`, the `Lambda::Invoke` API dependency is detected statically.

 ```ts
 const processVideo = new Function(